API endpoint before implementing the pagination pattern

 The object obj

-created is not an array, but because we have implemented the
+created is not an array, but because you have implemented the

-iterator pattern on it, we can iterate over it using for…of and also use the
+iterator pattern on it, you can iterate over it using for…of and also use the

-spread operator on it, making it an iterable.
-This would not be possible if we
+spread operator on it.
+It is an iterable.
+This would not be possible if you

 had not implemented the iterator pattern on it.
 These contructs (for…of and

-continually (internally, as we don’t see the explicit call) until the method
+continually (internally, as you don’t see the explicit call) until the method

 returns a value of false